-For example, a student is considered present if there is any evidence of being in class.
+A student is considered present if there is any evidence of being in class.
 Evidence includes interactions such as:

-- Student writing "Hello" in chat when class starts, when logging in and after returning from breaks - Student writing "Bye" in chat before breaks and at the end of class - Student asking questions - Student contributing to discussions, commenting - Student participating in Meets - Student submitting work, completing tasks - Student posting on a teacher shared document eg. Doc, slide, form, Padlet or Jamboard - Teacher actually seeing student when in a Google Meet - Teacher speaking with student in a Google Meet - Student entering private comments/chat in Google Classroom - AnswerGarden poll student puts in an answer - Shared Google Doc student has typed on the document - Google Form student must complete a form question, survey - Student Entry Ticket/Exit Ticket activity Doc, Form, Padlet, etc. - Student posting a comment in a class discussion - Student adding a slide to a shared Google Slide activity - Student working with a tutor or SERT
+- Student writing "Hello" in chat when class starts, when logging in and after returning from breaks - Student writing "Bye" in chat before breaks and at the end of class - Students visually seen on the screen - Students actively participating in class meets via microphone/chat (asking questions, contributing to discussions, commenting, etc.) - Student submitting work, completing tasks - Student posting on a teacher shared document eg. Doc, slide, form, Padlet or Jamboard - Teacher actually seeing students when in a Google Meet - Teacher speaking with student in a Google Meet - Student entering private comments/chat in Google Classroom - Various interactive digital apps/tools (Nearpod, Peardeck, etc.) student puts in an answer - Shared Google Doc student has typed on the document - Google Form student must complete a form question, survey - Student Entry Ticket/Exit Ticket activity Doc, Form, Padlet, etc. - Student posting a comment in a class discussion - Student adding a slide to a shared Google Slide activity - Student working with a tutor or SERT